Are you learning Chinese with Anki?

 Which language are you learning?
 Email us to vote for the next language, or join our email list to get notified when new languages launch.

 Pindu focuses on measurable progress through Anki's proven spaced repetition system rather than points, streaks, or leaderboards.
 Your motivation comes from real reading fluency gains, not artificial rewards.
-If you're wondering how to integrate it with your current Anki habit, Getting Started covers the first-week experience in detail.
+If you're wondering how to integrate it with your current Anki habit, Getting Started walks through your first session in detail.

 Pindu uses advanced language models to create reading content that naturally incorporates your due vocabulary words.
 It considers factors like your current level, the number of words you're reviewing, and your chosen topics of interest.
-Crucially, passages are calibrated so that ~90% of the words you encounter are ones you know well — keeping you in Nation's "extensive reading zone" where incidental vocabulary acquisition happens.
-For a technical walkthrough of the full session pipeline, see How Pindu Works.
+Passages are calibrated to high vocabulary coverage — about 95% by default — so most words you encounter are ones you already know well, leaving room for incidental vocabulary acquisition through context.
+For a technical walkthrough of the full session pipeline, see How Pindu Works; for the research that motivates this design, see our research post.

 Pindu (品读, pǐn dú) means something like "to savor reading" in Chinese.
 The character 品 represents "tasting" or "savoring," which neatly captures the sense of satisfaction we take from language learning.
 We have gone through a few naming iterations ("BeyondVocab" and "Mosaic") but Pindu feels right.